-The priest filled the censer with live coal from the sacred fire on the altar of burnt-offering, and having carried it into the sanctuary, there threw upon the burning coals the sweet incense (Lev.
-16:12-13), which sent up a cloud of smoke, filling the apartment with fragrance.
+The priest filled the censer with live coal from the sacred fire on the altar of burnt-offering, and having carried it into the sanctuary, there threw upon the burning coals the sweet incense (Leviticus 16:12-13), which sent up a cloud of smoke, filling the apartment with fragrance.

 The angel in the Apocalypse is represented with a golden censer (Rev. 8:3, 5).
 Paul speaks of the golden censer as belonging to the tabernacle (Hebrews 9:4).
-The Greek word thumiaterion, here rendered “censer,” may more appropriately denote, as in the margin of Revised Version, “the altar of incense.”
+The Greek word thumiaterion, here rendered “censer,” may more appropriately denote, as in the margin of Revised King James Version, “the altar of incense.”
 Paul does not here say that the thumiaterion was in the holiest, for it was in the holy place, but that the holiest had it, i.e., that it belonged to the holiest (1 Kings 6:22).
 It was intimately connected with the high priest’s service in the holiest.